Revised November 2013:

 First a general comment on materials.
 Buy the best materials you can afford.
 You may think you are saving money buying the cheapest paper, but low-quality papers cut costs by eliminating/reducing/altering sizing, weight or manufacturing processes.
 The result is that paint can soak in to the point where you can't get anything but pastel color, and you won't be happy.
 Or, when the paper rips or balls up at the least little scrubbing of your brush, your painting will be ruined.
 You may think you are saving money to buy the least expensive paints, but they generally have less or inferior quality pigment and more fillers (things other than paint) in them than the more expensive brands, so you end up using more of them to get a good, rich saturated color that behaves as it should on paper.
 You may think a camel's hair brush (the kind that comes in the childrens' paint box sets) is good enough, but it won't spring back into shape after a stroke, or hold a sharp point, or carry much color, and those are qualities you need to have in a watercolor brush.
 So, that having been said, here are my recommendations for the supplies you can get by with as a beginning painter.

 You will also need a flat wash brush, 1/2" or larger.
-I use Grumbacher Series 4424 Sable Essence, and I have three different sizes from 1/2" to 1".
-They are a synthetic fibre brush, with a handle that has an angled end for scraping, burnishing, scratching and other watercolor techniques.
+I have three different sizes from 1/2" to 1".
+They are a synthetic fiber brush, with a plastic handle that has an angled end for scraping, burnishing, scratching and other watercolor techniques.
 However, if you prefer, you can get an all-sable brush or a blended hair brush in this flat shape.

 You will also need an "oval wash" or "mop" brush for getting large amounts of water and/or paint onto your paper surface quickly.
-The Winsor Newton Series 240 goat hair wash brush, Size 3 is one example, or get an equivalent squirrel hair mop brush.
-Don't expect to do detail work or paint around shapes with this brush.
+An alternative to the oval wash or mop is the very large flat brush that looks like a house painter's brush.
+Don't expect to do detail work or paint around little shapes with this brush.
 It's a big "floppy" brush good for pre-wetting or washing in a large area.
 If you primarily paint small (less than half sheet), then you can probably skip this brush.
 Some people use an inexpensive "hake" brush for this, but I dislike them because they tend to shed hair.

 and storing your brushes: